-It has been suggested that the regular icosahedron, not being found in nature, is the first example of a geometrical object that is the free creation of human thought.
+It has been suggested that the regular icosahedron is the first example of a geometrical object that was the free creation of human thought, not the result of observations in nature.
 Regardless of the truth of this, it is interesting to try to track down the origin of the icosahedron.
 A scholium in Book XIII of Euclid's "Elements" speaks of "the five so-called Platonic figures which, however, do not belong to Plato, three of the five being due to the Pythagoreans, namely the cube, the pyramid, and the dodecahedron, while the octahedron and the icosahedron are due to Theaetetus."
 More recently, Atiyah and Sutcliffe have claimed that a regular icosahedron appears among a collection of stone balls in the Ashmolean Museum - balls that were unearthed in Scotland and may date back to 2000 BC.
 However, Lieven le Bruyn has argued that these authors are the victims of a hoax.
 We examine the evidence with a critical eye.Click here to see the slides of this talk:

 The dodecahedron and icosahedron are the most exotic of the Platonic solids, because they have 5-fold rotational symmetry - a possibility that only exists for regular polytopes in 2, 3 or 4 dimensions.
 The dodecahedron and icosahedron have the same symmetry group, because they are Poincaré duals: the vertices of one correspond to faces of the other.
 But the icosahedron was probably discovered later.
 As Benno Artmann wrote:

 The original knowledge of the dodecahedron may have come from crystals of pyrite, but in contrast the icosahedron is a pure mathematical creation....
 It is the first realization of an entity that existed before only in abstract thought.
 (Well, apart from the statues of gods!)